sigsep/open-unmix-paper-joss/paper.md

 ### Framework specific vs. framework agnostic

-_Open-unmix_ is developed in parallel for multiple frameworks to cover the largest number of users.
-Currently, we support PyTorch and NNabla.
-The _PyTorch_ version will serve as the reference version due to its simplicity and modularity.
-The NNabla is close to the PyTorch code.
-We also develop a Tensorflow version which will be released later when Tensorflow 2.0 is stable and will be more production-oriented (inference).
+We choose _PyTorch_ to serve as a reference implementation for this submission due to its balance between simplicity and modularity [openunmixpytorch].
+Furthermore, we already ported the core model to [NNabla](https://github.com/sigsep/open-unmix-nnabla) and plan to release a port for Tensorflow 2.0, once the framework is released.
+Note that the ports will not include pre-trained models as we cannot make sure the ports would yield identical results, thus leaving a single baseline model for researchers to compare with.

 ### "MNIST-like"